youyanggu/yyg-seir-simulator/README.md

 #### Simulate effect of quarantine
 In this scenario, we show how the course of the epidemic would be different if just 20% of infected individuals immediately self-quarantine after showing symptoms, reducing their own transmission by 25%.
 For the remaining 80% of infected individuals, we assume normal transmission.
 You can see a graph of this scenario [here](https://covid19-projections.com/us-self-quarantine).

+This can also be used as a proxy to simulate the effect of mask-wearing: if 20% of individuals wear masks, thereby reducing the overall transmission rate by 25%.
 ```
 python run_simulation.py -v --best_params_dir best_params/latest --country US --quarantine_perc 0.2 --quarantine_effectiveness 0.25
 ```